Harbours, Hookers, Heroines and Women in Masquerade

 It was also from halfway the sixteenth century that Flemings, mostly Baptists, started to settle in Harlingen.
 This migration flow continued until around 1700.
-According to the Frisian statesman Wigle Aytta van Zwichem (1507-1577), commonly known as Viglius and the principal advisor of Holy Roman Emperor and king of Spain Charles V, Harlingen attracted many heretics because it was considered a haven from religious prosecution.
+According to the Frisian statesman Wigle Aytta van Zwichem (1507-1577), commonly known as Viglius, and the principal advisor of Holy Roman Emperor and king of Spain Charles V, Harlingen attracted many heretics because it was considered a haven from religious prosecutions.
 Flemish migrants were skilled in the manufacturing of cloth.
-Their skills perhaps dating back to the early medieval period, when the coastal plains of Flanders were part of Frisia; read our post A Frontier known as Watery Mess: The Coast of Flanders.
-Woollen cloth was rinsed with bare feet in big tubs filled with water.
+Their skills perhaps dating back to the early medieval period, when the coastal plains of Flanders were still part of Frisia; read our post A Frontier known as Watery Mess: The Coast of Flanders.
+Woolen cloth was rinsed with bare feet in big tubs filled with water.
 Comparable with traditional wine production.
-This is supposedly the reason why citizens of Harlingen in common parlance are named tobbedanser ‘tub dancer’ (Otten 2021).
+This supposedly is the reason why citizens of Harlingen in common parlance are named tobbedanser ‘tub dancer’ (Otten 2021).

 Later, in the eighteenth century, many migrants from Westphalia in Germany settled in Harlingen as well, the so-called Hollandsgänger.
 They were weavers who worked in the cotton and hemp industry.
 Most of them were Catholic, explaining why about 15 percent of the citizens was member of this religion.
 Lastly, Mennonites constituted an influential community.
 Two-third of the Harlingen elite was Mennonite.
 Rejecting the use of violence, they were well represented in the, non-violent, trade and commerce.
 With the economic growth and migration between 1530 and 1780, Harlingen had become one of the most densely populated towns of the Netherlands and would continue to be until the beginning of the twentieth century (Dijkstra 2006).